-Configuration Checklist - z/OS
+Configuration Checklist - OS/390

-Use this chapter to configure z/OS to print IPDS files on your network printer.
+Use this chapter to configure OS/390 or z/OS to print IPDS files on your network printer.

-• Authority Level Required All of the following configuration steps carried out on z/OS require appropriate RACF authority.

-Using the printer's control panel, set up the printer for IPDS by setting the parameters and values shown in the following table.
+- Authority Level Required All of the following configuration steps carried out on OS/390 require appropriate RACF authority. - 1 Using the printer's control panel, set up the printer for IPDS by setting the parameters and values shown in the following table.